shion707/tianhewang.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in the Department of Psychology at UC Berkeley, supervised by Rich Ivry.
 I am broadly interested in the flexibility of human learning.
 I build cognitive and neural models to understand how the brain supports multiple learning processes and how these systems interact to enable adaptive behavior.
-My early PhD work focused on how the sensorimotor system operates under uncertainty from various sources to support efficient adaptation.
+My early PhD work focused on how the sensorimotor system operates under multiple sources of uncertainties to support efficient adaptation.
 I am now extending this work to investigate how we plan movements and make decisions when interacting with other agents under uncertainty.
 I am also interested in the function of the cerebellum, a brain region historically associated with motor control and learning.
 I develop models to explore the cerebellum’s role in broader cognitive domains such as timing, intuitive physics, and theory of mind.
 Here you can find a summary of my current projects.

 ---